bluupie/qb-taxing/README.md

 * Added the ability to have all the money collected deposited into a Boss Account!
     - To Change Job that gets payment just replace every "government" in the server.lua to your desired job.

-* Updated to work with the latest QBCore